intellectivelab/docs.intellectivelab.com/unity/quick-start.md

 - Task details allows user to perform actions defined in a workflow task
 - Documents tab shows all documents associated with a task
 - History/Comments tab will display history & comments associated with a task

-## Contents

-**Containers**

-[Unity on Docker](./unity/unity-on-docker.md): the step-by-step guide how to run Unity 7 in Docker environment.

-[Unity on Kubernetes](./unity/unity-on-kubernetes.md): a comprehensive guide how to run Unity 7 on Kubernetes using Istio service mesh.

-**Environment Management**

-[Overview](./envmgmt/overview.md): GitOps approach implemented using Terraform, Helm, AWS EC2

 ## Contacts